 Make a super simple side dish from this creamy and crunchy Carrot Raisin Salad!
-It’s slightly sweet, but sugar can be omitted and replaced with a grated apple if preferred.
+It’s slightly sweet, but sugar/honey can be omitted and replaced with a grated apple if preferred.
 This old fashioned salad is very similar to the one that used to be served at Chick-Fil-A.

 Great for potlucks, bbq’s, weeknight dinners, and any time you want a creamy, cold side dish, this Carrot Salad with raisins is always a hit.
 If you’re a Chick-Fil-A fan, this salad is very similar to their (discontinued) version too.